 It is devastating to think that a child could be put in harm’s way by playing with a toy that is meant to be fun or educational.
 Yet, such injuries are common, partly because children often lack the mental development or life experience to recognize potential dangers.
 On top of this, kids are known to be more likely to experiment with toys, using them in unexpected ways and sometimes ingesting parts and materials.
 As a parent, you have a right to seek damages through a product liability lawsuit if your child was hurt by a defective or unsafe toy.
-If you think a dangerous toy has injured your child, contact the Mobile, Alabama defective product lawyers of Tobias, McCormick & Comer.
+If you think a defective toy has injured your child, contact the Mobile, Alabama defective product lawyers of Tobias, McCormick & Comer.
 We offer a free initial consultation to review your case and have extensive experience in handling defective product cases.

 Defective toy claims are somewhat different than other defective product cases because the intended users of toys are more vulnerable than most consumers.
 Some of the most notorious defective toy lawsuits have involved products that presented a choking hazard, exposed children to toxic chemicals or did not provide adequate support or barriers to prevent injuries.
 A number of toys caused several deaths or serious injuries before they were recalled by the manufacturer.
 Unfortunately, a defective toy may be left on shelves too long if the family of an injured child does not bring the toy’s danger to public attention.
 It is important to talk to an experienced product liability attorney to review the type of defect that may have caused the injury.